AlexanderT02/public-doc/prima/insights/embedded/index.md

 No company exists for the provided `ergoId`.

 ### 404 — No Reports Available
-Company exists, but no reports match the requested date range.
+Company exists, but no company insights match the requested date range.

 ### 400 — Invalid Date Range
 Provided dates are not allowed (bad format, unsupported range, future dates, etc.).